 Grinding herbs into powder used to be very difficult and time consuming task in old days.
 When dealing with dried roots and twigs, cleavers and wooden chopping block were used to chop them into smaller pieces.
-Hard seedy herbs and natural minerals had to be repeatedly pulvalized with a mallet into manageable sizes.
-When all the herbs are finally small enough to be ground into powder, the griding tool (shown on the left) were rolled back and forth for many hours to turn coase herbs into finer powder.
+Hard seedy herbs and natural minerals had to be repeatedly pulverized with a mallet into manageable sizes.
+When all the herbs are finally small enough to be ground into powder, the grinding tool were rolled back and forth for many hours to turn coarse herbs into finer powder.

-Now the process of griding herbs is much more efficient with a help of modern equipments.
+Now the process of grinding herbs is much more efficient with a help of modern equipment.
 Not only do they save significant amount of time, it also made it possible to produce Ultra fine particles which is similar to the texture of corn starch.
 What was considered fine powder back in old days is now referred to as coarse when compared to the particle produced by the machine.
-It is still a labor intensive process requiring many hours of griding using 3 different machines - pulverizer, mills and powder grider, yet griding raw ingredients into ultra-fine particles is critical to making high-quality herbal pills because these ultra fine particles:

 Here is how: